friends-of-asaprosar/friends-of-asaprosar.github.io/planning/notes.md

 ---
-title: Idea collection
+title: Notes & ideas
 parent: Planning
 ---

-# Ideas and notes for the new system

-This is a page for all the ideas I had while exploring the current version of REIMS.
+This is a page for meeting notes and all the ideas I had while exploring the current version of REIMS.

+# Open Questions

+1. Is it required to manually delete glasses from inventory sometimes back in America?
+2. Is viewing and sorting the full inventory required in America or on site or both?

+# Ideas

 Most of them are just nice-to-have and could be done after the rewrite as a QOL improvement.

-- Split the application into features:

-  - Entering new Rx (online connection required),
-  - Searching & dispensing (must work without full connection)
-  - Generating reports after a campaign (maybe Grafana or sth like that)

-- Two kinds of prescriptions (Rx): readers & glasses
+- Lens measuring is done with digital devices as well, so it would be nice to automatically import it from there
 - QR Code and prescription printing feature?
+- Use Grafana for reports!

-# Meeting notes
+# Meeting notes 28.04.21

 - bifocal = gleichsichtbrille
 - progressive = no line bifocal (gleitsicht mit verlauf)